bassman7689/LearnYouSomeErlang/README.md

 # LearnYouSomeErlang

-These are some of the examples from the book [LearnYouSomeErlang](http://learnyousomeerlang.com/)
+These are some of the examples from the book [Learn You Some Erlang](http://learnyousomeerlang.com/).